tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 }
 ```

 The **stringComparison** property is optional.
-By default its value is `OrdinalIgnoreCase` which causes case to be ignored in comparisons.
+By default its value is `OrdinalIgnoreCase` which causes sentence casing to be ignored in comparisons.

 ```JSON
 {